microsoft/delta-kusto/documentation/tutorials/install/README.md

 In both Windows and Linux case we should be able to run the CLI and obtain something similar to this output:

 ![Test output](test.png)

+## Summary

+We have installed the Delta Kusto CLI.

+We are now use it.
+See [the Delta Kusto overview tutorial](../overview-tutorial/README.md) for examples.